"High School Musical" - Style Production in the Halls of RPCI

 “We want to affect people’s lives when we’re making music, and this is a great opportunity to us our form of art to really affect lives in a positive way,” says Ball.

 Roswell Park also partnered with nationally known dance choreographer Darlene Ceglia, formerly a dancer on broadway, to create the dance moves for the “How Big Is Your Heart” commercial.
-Shot in the hospital’s halls and lobby, the video features cancer survivors, patients and Roswell Park Cancer Institute medical professionals dancing alongside nationally award-winning dancers, many of whom have a personal connection to cancer.
+Shot in the hospital’s halls and lobby, the video features cancer survivors, patients and Roswell Park Comprehensive Cancer Center medical professionals dancing alongside nationally award-winning dancers, many of whom have a personal connection to cancer.

 “This is very personal to me.
 My mother had colon and ovarian cancer.
 She died when I was 15,” says Ceglia.
 “My father had skin cancer, and he was treated here at Roswell.
 And my brother is cancer free today because of this amazing facility, the care, the treatment and his doctors.”

 The hip hop music approach is part of a unique, ongoing effort to reach out to Generation Y through a revolutionary campaign called Yroswell.
 Roswell Park Comprehensive Cancer Center launched the campaign in 2007 with Yroswell.com, an interactive website targeted to Gen-Y.